datacamp/authoring/docs/courses/spreadsheets/workbooks.md

 In the workbook source, you'll find the **Golden copy** sheet as mentioned before.
 You can simply edit this sheet, and all of it's content will be copied a sheet named 'Sheet 1' of the student's worksheet when they start an exercise of this workbook.

+Between the Golden Copy and the first exercise sheet, you can add an arbitrary amount of read-only sheets.
+These will be copied to the user's workbook copy when they open an exercise.
+Remember that these sheets can not change througout the exercises of the workbook.

 We'll talk about editing exercise sheets in the section about exercises.